ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

   pointing at 1934-638 is used - this assumes the beams were pointed at it in order (so that beam 0 was pointing at in in scan 0, etc)
 * These are flagged using **cflag** (:doc:`../calim/cflag`) in two
-  passes: first, selection rules covering antennas, baselines and autocorrelations are applied, along with an optional simple flat amplitude threshold; then a dynamic amplitude flag that integrates individual spectra.
+  passes: first, selection rules covering channels, antennas & baselines, and autocorrelations are applied, along with an optional simple flat amplitude threshold; then a second pass that covers Stokes-V and dynamic amplitude flagging, that integrate individual spectra.
 * The bandpass solution is then determined with **cbpcalibrator** (:doc:`../calim/cbpcalibrator`), using all individual MSs and stored in a single CASA table.